Credits for the Bachelor of Arts degree

 - At least 16 of the 32 credits must be earned in courses taken at Wheaton (“in residence”); normally these must include the last eight credits (the “senior residency requirement”).
 Students may, ordinarily at the time of their matriculation and before the end of their first year, seek transfer and/or advanced placement credit for work or examinations completed before enrolling at Wheaton, and all students may earn transfer credit for appropriate work completed at other accredited institutions.
 Students planning to complete the degree requirements in fewer than eight semesters, or wishing to waive one or both semesters of the senior residency requirement, should petition the Committee on Academic Standing before they have completed 20 course credits.

 - The normal semester load is four course credits (16 semester hours).
-A full-time student must enroll in at least seven credits for any two consecutive semesters to maintain good academic standing.
 Students seeking to enroll in fewer than four credits or more than 5.5 credits must have the permission of the Committee on Academic Standing.
 Part-time status (fewer than three credits a semester) is only granted upon successful petition to the Committee on Academic Standing.

 - At least sixteen course credits of work must be outside the field of the major.